pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "Stop it," Cross hissed, his voice a strangled, desperate command.
 "Stop it now!"

 The womb pulsed again, the blue light intensifying.
-And then, the voice of Nyx filled the room.
-Not a sound, but a thought, a wave of pure, psychic energy that slammed into their minds, a voice of a million stolen ghosts, a voice of pure, cold, and absolute power.
+Nyx's voice filled the room.
+Not a sound.
+A thought.
+A wave of pure, psychic energy that slammed into their minds, a voice of a million stolen ghosts, a voice of pure, cold, and absolute power.

 MINE.